| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 Anderssen, contrary to general expectations, was compelled to succumb to

 his youthful antagonist, who won eight games to his opponent’s six.
+In the absence

 of Herr Steinitz, Mr. Wayte kindly undertook the blindfold play, playing